keu/docs/learn/airflow-kafka.md

         )
     ```

-    The code above retrieves the environment variables you defined in Step 1 and packages them into a configuration dictionary that can be used by the ProduceToTopicOperator.
+    The code above retrieves the environment variables you defined in [Step 1](#step-1-configure-your-astro-project) and packages them into a configuration dictionary that can be used by the ProduceToTopicOperator.
 Any Python function which returns a generator can be passed to the `producer_function` parameter of the ProduceToTopicOperator.
 Make sure your producer function returns a generator that contains key-value pairs where the value is in a format your Kafka topic accepts as input.
 In the example above the generator produces a JSON value.
 Additionally, if you have defined a schema for your Kafka topic, the generator needs to return compatible objects.

+    If you are connecting to a local Kafka cluster you might need to adjust the `connection_config` dictionary by commenting out the fields for `sasl.username` and `sasl.password`.

 3. Run your DAG.